input-output-hk/partner-chains-smart-contracts/offchain/README.md

 }
 ```

-Any service where no configuration is defined will fallback to its default value (localhost).
+Any service where no configuration is defined will fall back to its default value (localhost).